-Any sexual discrimination incidents, including sexual assault, sexual harassment, sexual misconduct, stalking on the basis of sex, intimate partner and/or relationship violence, and sexual exploitation should be reported to the Title IX Coordinator:
+Any discrimination incidents, including sexual assault, sexual harassment, sexual misconduct, stalking on the basis of sex, intimate partner and/or relationship violence, and sexual exploitation should be reported to the Title IX Coordinator & Chief Equity Officer:

 Reports made using this form are sent directly to the university’s Title IX coordinator, who oversees all sex discrimination matters at the institution.
 Upon receipt of the report and depending on the detail of the information provided, the institution will take reasonable steps to investigate the matter, stop the harassment, prevent its recurrence and remedy its effects.